pbrooks/dotfiles/README.md

 new environment.
 For more specific local needs I use the `.local` files described in the [`Local Settings`](#local-settings) section.

+Based on the excellent dotfiles bootstrap by [Cătălin Mariș](https://github.com/alrra/dotfiles).

+Main differences:

+* Definition of `GITHUB_REPOSITORY_LOCAL`, use to allow installation of additional dotfiles from a private GitHub repository.

 ## Setup